What is a Founding Partner?

 Roll-Ups and Bolt-On Acquisitions

 To get a better notion of what a founding partner is, it’s important to understand the terms “roll-up” and “bolt-on.”
 A roll-up, essentially, is the formation of a larger company by multiple, smaller companies.
-Also known as consolidation, it typically occurs in a fragmented market space where several smaller companies are in competition, with none of them possessing adequate means to dominate the marketplace without consolidation.
+Also known as consolidation, it typically occurs in a fragmented market space where several smaller companies are in competition, with none of them possessing adequate means to dominate the marketplace alone.

 Most of the time, there is one larger company that plays a key role in the marketplace.
-The company, usually working in conjunction with a private equity firm, is the first in the roll-up, with other smaller companies selling the same or related goods and services being acquired later.
+This company, usually working in conjunction with a private equity firm, is the first in the roll-up, with other smaller companies selling the same or related goods and services being acquired later.

 Bolt-on acquisitions are then added to the larger platform company and used to expand its presence in, or domination of, the marketplace.
 In many cases, the private equity firm that began the consolidation chooses companies with complementary goods and services to bolt-on to their major company and the smaller companies that have already been consolidated with it.
 The bolt-on acquisitions are typically small businesses that have limited capacity to grow on their own, but that can offer technology or geographical diversification to the platform company.